revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/AWS/EC2.md

 ---

-7. How do I store data on an EC2 instance?
+7. How do you store data on an EC2 instance?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/InterviewSpecificQuestions/ComplexityTags/simple%20(2).svg)